 One example of differing program requirements is the bachelor’s degree.
 Some programs require the OTA to complete their bachelor’s before earning their OT masters while other programs only require the 2-year associates + additional courses that allow entry into the OTR masters program.

-Generally speaking, OTA bridge programs will take 2-3 years and consist of online learning, in-class lecture, and clinical fieldwork.
+Generally speaking, OTA to OT bridge programs will take 2-3 years and consist of online learning, in-class lecture, and clinical fieldwork.
 It is best to reach out to advisors of each OTA bridge program to gain a complete understanding of how your education and career experience will be utilized towards obtaining your OTR education and license.

-Advice for Completing Bridge Programs
+Advice for Completing OTA to OT Bridge Programs

 Without a doubt, working while going back to school is not easy and will require motivation.
 Follow this advice to achieve your goal of becoming an OTR while keeping a healthy balance in your life.

 OTA bridge programs are designed for working individuals and thus generally take 3 years.
 Don’t set a goal to complete the program quicker, trying to rush these programs will increase your stress and decrease your chances of succeeding.

 Know your schedule and if you need to lighten your course load at times when your family or job need more of your time then don’t hesitate to slow down your studies a little.
 Additionally, know when you need to study for an exam and don’t be afraid to take a half day at work to prepare and make sure you pass that exam.

 Burning out is a major concern when entering an OTA bridge program, so being pro-active with managing your time spent on education, family, and work is essential to continuing your education.

 Get support from friends, family, and colleagues